-An introduction to the theories, principles, and applications of microeconomics and macroeconomics.
-Topics include pricing decisions, elasticity, market structure analysis, business cycles, taxation, and monetary policy.
+An introduction to the theories, principles, and applications of microeconomics.
+Topics include pricing decisions, elasticity, profit maximization, resource allocation, antitrust and market structure analysis that managers need to make decisions from an economics perspective.
 Fall and Spring, 3 hours.

 MBA 530 - FOUNDATIONS IN ACCOUNTING